 For instance, an ad for toilet paper at Walmart’s online store popped up on my Facebook feed.
 I was delighted, since somehow my household of four seems to go through a shocking amount of TP.
 I clicked on the ad and digitally tossed a pack into my shopping cart.
 Unfortunately, I got into a conversation with my husband, and by the time I went to check out, the toilet paper was sold out.

 Not to be defeated, I went to Amazon’s website.
 They always have what you need, and I’ve never been let down by Amazon.
 Sure enough, there were packs available.
 I added some to my cart, then (apparently not learning from my mistakes) fell down the Amazon rabbit hole, only to surface at the checkout some time later.
 Yep, you guessed it.
-The packs of two-ply has all been plundered, leaving me with with a low-key dread.
+The packs of two-ply have all been plundered, leaving me with with a low-key dread.

 By this point, I have become an online toilet paper pandemic shopping champion.
 First, you need to have a list of online retailers to check for new supplies, and you need to check them often to score a new shipment.
 Thankfully, this is a lot easier than running to every store in your town looking for a roll.
 In addition to conventional online stores like Walmart, Amazon, and Target, check at some less obvious sites like Lowes, Home Depot, OfficeMax, and Staples.